Once a very popular seaside resort for British holidaymakers, Rhyl in north Wales has experienced a great deal of change through recent decades.

 A short home movie showing a number of bungalows under several feet of sea water.
 Where the road should be looks like a river.

-A few days before the signal box was closed, this home footage was made.
+A few days before the signal box was closed in 1990, this home footage was made.
 Signalman Len Rose talks to the visitors.

 A heartbreaking look at the end of a funfair which once drew in huge numbers of visitors to the seaside town.